-Rezone Application No. R-17-020 was filed by Jeffrey Roberts of Granville Homes and pertains to ±1.43 acres of property located on the south side of West San Jose Avenue between North Maroa and North Del Mar Avenues.
-Rezone Application No. R-17-020 proposes to amend the Official Zone Map from the R-1 (Single-Family Residential) County of Fresno zone district to the City of Fresno RS-5 (Medium Density Residential, 4,000 square foot minimum lot size/Urban Growth Management) zone district consistent with the Fresno General Plan planned land uses.
-The pre-zone of the property is for purposes of facilitating a future annexation, which also proposes detachment of the property from the Kings River Conservation District and the North Central Fire Protection District and annexation to the City of Fresno.
+Rezone Application No. R-17-019 was filed by Jeffrey Roberts of Assemi Group, Inc. and pertains to ± 39.3 acres of property located on the north and south sides of West Clinton Avenue between North Hayes and North Polk Avenues.
+The applicant proposes to amend the Official Zone Map to pre-zone the property from the RR (Rural Residential-Fresno County) zone district to the City of Fresno RS-5/UGM (Residential Single Family, Medium Density/Urban Growth Management-19.3 acres) and the RS-4/UGM (Residential Single Family, Medium Low Density -20 acres) zone districts consistent with the Fresno General Plan planned land uses.
+The pre-zone of the property is for purposes of facilitating a future annexation.
 The Applicant will initiate this annexation through a land owner petition.
-These actions will be under the jurisdiction of the Local Agency Formation Commission NOTE: The pre-zone only affects ±1.43 acres of private property.
-However, the annexation will include ±1.92 acres which includes the private property as well as the entire right-of-way for West San Jose and West Scott Avenues.
+These actions will be under the jurisdiction of the Local Agency Formation Commission (LAFCO).